-- All 7th Grade students are introduced to the Medina County Career Center through an interactive presentation which includes both a video overview of career technical programs available and an interest inventory survey linked to potential career pathways. - All 8th Grade students are provided with a tour (virtual or in-person) of the entire MCCC campus which includes an introduction to the school, enrollment requirements and opportunity to learn about a variety of career areas.
+- All 7th Grade students are introduced to the Medina County Career Center through an interactive presentation which includes both a video overview of career technical programs available and an interest inventory survey linked to potential career pathways. - All 8th Grade students have the chance to participate in extended tours at MCCC.
+During this tour, students will have the opportunity to participate in hands-on activities led by our own MCCC students.
+The purpose of offering this tour is to accommodate flexibility with associate school schedules and provide in depth career exploration to Medina County 8th Graders.